 1. Elderly

-Will the proposed Development serve residents over age 62?
+Will the proposed Dev relopment serve residents over age 62?

-Yes No 163 INU
+☐ Yes □ No

 2. Homeless

-Will the proposed Development set aside units for homeless persons?
+Will the proposed Dev velopment set aside units for homeless persons?

-🗌 Yes 🗌 No ------- ------
+☐ Yes □ No

 SINGLES ONLY

 FAMILIES ONLY

 SINGLES AND FAMILIES

-Will the proposed Development serve chronic homeless persons?
+Will the proposed Dev relopment serve chronic homeless persons?

+☐ Yes □ No

-3. Family - Development will serve the general population.
+3. Family - Developmen t will serve the general population.

-Yes No
+☐ Yes □ No

-4. Disabled Households - Development will serve the disabled population.
+4. Disabled Households Development will serve the disabled population.

-🗌 Yes 🗌 No
+☐ Yes □ No

-B. Income Targeting.
+В. Incom e Targeting.

-Project will result in (check all that apply):
+Projec t will result in (check al I that apply):

-For projects of five or more HOME-assisted units, a set-aside of 20% or more of units that are affordable to households at 50% or less of AMI.
-Units at 30% rents must be identified and included in 15-year pro-forma.
+that are affordable to or more HOME-assisted units, a set-aside of 20% or more of units households at 50% or less of AMI.
+Units at 30% rents must be an indicate pro-forma.

-A set-aside of an additional 5% of units for Disabled Households beyond Federal, state or local fair housing laws or other applicable laws.
+ditional 5% of units for Disabled Households beyond Federal, state